Legoless/Dominus/README.md

 Dominus
 =======

-Dominus is a world class command line tool to improve workflow with iOS projects.
+Dominus is a world class command line tool to improve workflow with developing iOS projects.
 It allows completely automated deployment from console and/or [Travis CI](https://travis-ci.com), which can be triggered remotely.

 # Features